 This is the fourth blog entry that I’ve written about risk and risk management.
 It’s a very long, detailed, checklist-filled entry.
 It can take hours to read it in one session, so I suggest that you take small bites and long breaks.
-It’s dry, but very important to your development as a safe diver.
+It’s dry and preachy, but very important to your development as a safe diver.
 I suggest that you grab a copy and read it from time to time, to refresh your memory and sharpen up your preparedness prior to any dive day.
-Better yet, visit the website and scroll through the blog page.
-Keep your risk management skills fresh!

 Risk can be defined as the negative consequences of some undesirable event happening to a diver.
 An equipment malfunction or failure is an adverse event, and it’s an ever-present possibility during every dive.
 In this blog I’ll discuss the mindset and skills that you need to develop over time to take responsibility for yourself as a diver, for your own safety and for your buddys’ within the buddy system.
 I’ll offer checklists for inspecting and testing your gear before getting into the water, and offer some step-by-step suggestions for how you can manage risks when some minor and major problems do happen.

 Whenever you plan to go diving in the future, I encourage you to spend some time thinking in advance about the decisions and actions you would need to take to manage problems and stay safe.
 Develop your mental preparedness!

 Gear Does Malfunction and Fail